+THR 420 Stage Management

+THR 460 Dramaturgy

+THR 465 Directing

+THR 481 Acting Performance Practicum III

+THR 482 Technical Theatre Practicum III

+THR 498 Theatre Internship

+THR 499 Directed Study

 Writing (WRI)

 The Writing program is offered through the Division of Humanities in the College of Arts and Sciences.
-It exists to support and strengthen the culture of writing at the University of Pikeville at all levels and disciplines and to prepare students to communicate effectively in a variety of situations and fields.
+It exists t support and strengthen the culture of writing at the University of Pikeville at all levels and disciplines and to prepar students to communicate effectively in a variety of situations and fields.

 Writing Course Description

+WRI 118 College Writing

-This course is designed to introduce students to college-level critical thinking and writing.
-The courses includes practice in rhetoric, voice and audience, research methods, and producing content for a variety of texts and platforms.
+voice and audience, research methods, and producing content for a variety of texts and platforms.

 This course fulfills the Written Communication requirement in the General Education Curriculum.